DieterReuter/nv-d4m/README.md

 }
 ```

-As soon as we get a JSON answer, we know the API is accessible!
+As soon as we are getting a JSON answer, we know the API is accessible!

 ----